alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 The false sense of security looks like this:  "I care if my site goes down.
 A ping test will let me know if my site goes down, so all I need is a ping test!"
 (A ping test is a simple monitor that pings your site and alerts if it doesn't respond.)

 But a ping test alone won't keep you safe.
 You'll only know about problems once they've spilled over and caused a crash.
-And you'll miss subtler problems (say, for example, if your site stays up but hackers replace all of your images with pictures of tiny kittens playing tiny violins.)
+And you'll miss subtler problems (say, for example, your site stays up but hackers replace all of your images with pictures of tiny kittens playing tiny violins.)

 Similarly, most hosting providers will give you some default graphs and alerts on your dashboard:  Basic traffic and CPU metrics, an email alert if the server fails, and maybe some raw log access.
 And you'll be forgiven if you think "Ah ha - now they've got me covered."
 These defaults are great and useful.
 But not enough!
 If your web server instance runs out of memory, starts swapping to disk, and site performance drops to nil, you might not notice for a long time.